eisfabian/SPACEtomo/README.md

 [SPACEtomo training dataset for Yeast lamella map segmentation using nnU-Netv2](https://doi.org/10.5281/zenodo.10360344)

+There is no straight forward way yet to label your own data yet.
+For the input of a [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) model you will need an image file and a segmentation file with a particular pixel value for each class.
+You can find further instructions [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md).

+For my training set, I used Photoshop to segment different classes on different layers by hand.
+I saved each layer as png file separately and used a Python script to combine these images into a single segmentation image.
+Another script would take these segmentations and output layer images that I could then edit and refine in Photoshop for retraining.

+This is not ideal and I will work on making a more streamlined labeling workflow in the future.

 ## Acknowledgements

 I want to thank all the people who provided training data for the deep learning models: